Skip to main content

 Learn more about Ugift®, the online gifting program offered by New York's 529 Advisor-Guided College Savings Program.

-1 Earnings on federal nonqualified withdrawals may be subject to federal income tax and a 10% federal penalty tax, as well as state and local income taxes.
-New York State tax deductions may be subject to recapture in certain additional circumstances such as rollovers to another state's 529 plan, withdrawals used to pay elementary or secondary school tuition, or qualified education loan repayments as described in the Disclosure Booklet and Tuition Savings Agreement.
+1 Earnings on non-qualified withdrawals may be subject to federal income tax and a 10% federal penalty tax, as well as state and local income taxes.
+New York State tax deductions may be subject to recapture in certain additional circumstances such as rollovers to another state's 529 plan and withdrawals used to pay elementary or secondary school tuition as described in the Disclosure Booklet and Tuition Savings Agreement.
 State tax benefits for non-resident New York taxpayers may vary.
 Tax and other benefits are contingent on meeting other requirements.
-Please consult your tax advisor about your particular situation.
+Please consult your tax professional about your particular situation.

-2 New York State tax deductions may be subject to recapture in certain circumstances such as rollovers to another state's 529 plan, federal nonqualified withdrawals, withdrawals used to pay elementary or secondary school tuition, or qualified education loan repayments as described in the Disclosure Booklet and Tuition Savings Agreement.
+2 New York State tax deductions may be subject to recapture in certain circumstances such as rollovers to another state's 529 plan, federal nonqualified withdrawals, or withdrawals used to pay elementary or secondary school tuition as described in the Disclosure Booklet and Tuition Savings Agreement.
 State tax benefits for non-resident New York taxpayers may vary.
 Please consult your tax advisor about your particular situation.

 3 No additional gifts can be made to the same beneficiary over a five-year period.
 If the donor does not survive the five years, a portion of the gift is returned to the taxable estate.